 How Many Mountain Gorillas Are There in the World?

-In the off season, (April, May, and November), permits run for a discount.
+In the offseason, (April, May, and November), permits run for a discount.
 The cost is $450.
 This means fewer people, a little more mud, and a lower cost.

-How To Acquire A Gorilla Permit
+How Do You Acquire A Gorilla Permit?

 The easiest way to acquire gorilla trekking permits in Uganda is to go with a local operator.
 A packaged deal that includes your lodging, transport, food, and permits will save you a lot of time and headache when booking.
-However, it is possible to do the trek by yourself if you have your own transport or patience on a local Ugandan bus and can get to Bwindi.
+However, it is possible to do the trek by yourself if you have your own transport or take a local Ugandan bus and can get to Bwindi.

 It is not advisable to show up to the park without gorilla trekking permits, as they only issue a set number per day and during high season it can get busy.
 Instead, I suggest contacting the Ugandan Wildlife Authority at least one month before your arrival to Uganda to set up your gorilla trek on your own.
-If this is not an option check out their office in Kampala to see if you can get a gorilla trekking permit in person.
+If this is not an option to check out their office in Kampala to see if you can get a gorilla trekking permit in person.

 Come prepared for muddy and wet conditions.
-It’s pretty green forest, meaning things get a little moist.
+It’s a pretty green forest, meaning things get a little moist.

-What to wear for a gorilla trek
+What to wear for a gorilla trek?

 - I would recommend also bringing a rain jacket in case you get caught up in a morning shower.